-Nunavik, however, is a community of Québec Inuit who speak Inuktitut.
+Nunavik, however, is a community of Québec Inuit who speaks Inuktitut.
 They are protected as per the Royal Proclamation of 1763.

 At the moment, Québec has its own Assemblée des Premières Nations du Québec et du Labrador (APNQL) and its Inuit live in Nunavik, Northern Quebec.
 Inuktitut, the language spoken by the inhabitants of Nunavik, is an officially recognized language under the Charter of the French Language (Bill 101; 1977).

 Riel’s story is a testimonial with respect to the hurdles Aboriginals had to face, the worst of which was assimilation.
-So I will break here and deal with assimilative measures that could have led to the destruction of Canada’s Amerindians.
-I am certain that former Prime Minister Jean Chrétien sought the welfare of aboriginals in his 1969 White Paper, but abolishing the Indian Act would have resulted in the disappearance of Canadian Amerindians.
+So, I will deal with assimilative measures that could have led to the destruction of Canada’s Amerindians.
+I am sure that former Prime Minister Jean Chrétien sought the welfare of aboriginals in his 1969 White Paper, but abolishing the Indian Act would have resulted in the disappearance of Canadian Amerindians.
 They protested.

-Inuit are now educated in their own mother tongue, but climate changes are threatening their livelihood.
+Inuit are now educated in their mother tongue, but climate changes threaten their livelihood.
 They use kayaks instead of canoes.
 Martin Frobisher was the first European to meet an Inuit.

 With kindest regards to all of you. ♥

 The Royal Proclamation of 1763 (Indigenous Foundations) (6 May 2015)